bloodhound-devs/barbet/docs/training.rst

 Training
 ================================

-Once you have preprocessed  the dataset, you can train the model.
+Once you have :doc:`preprocessed <preprocessing>` the dataset, you can train the model.

 Small Model
 ================================